pauldambra/blog_source/_posts/2025-05-05-year-notes.md

 At one point I was outside The Christie in Manchester (a specialist cancer treatment hospital we are so lucky to have).
 I overheard a man on the phone, anxious, agitated, almost shouting: "they've said they can't see me! i can't come back another day. if i have to take more time off work i'll lose my job".

-I am uncountably greatful to have a job where I was told to take whatever time I needed.
+I am uncountably grateful to have a job where I was told to take whatever time I needed.
 Where colleagues picked up the slack.
 And that I enjoy so much.

 # Me